Applications for the Theo Murphy Initiative (Australia) will open on 11 November and will close on 15 December 2019.

-Please note that the online portal does not have the ability to save partial applications.
-Download the template application form to prepare your proposal then cut and paste your answers from the template form into the online portal when you are ready to submit your proposal.
-The template application form also includes FAQ and tips for successful proposals.
+Please note that the application page does not have the ability to save partial applications.
+Download the sample application form to prepare your proposal then cut and paste your answers from the sample form into the online portal when you are ready to submit your proposal.

-If you experience any problems submitting your proposal or have any questions, please contact the Academy’s EMCR unit as early as possible at firstname.lastname@example.org or 02 6201 9488.
+If you experience any problems submitting your proposal or have any questions, please contact the Academy’s EMCR Secretariat as early as possible at firstname.lastname@example.org or 02 6201 9488.

 The Theo Murphy (Australia) Fund was established with the purpose of furthering scientific discovery in the fields of medicine, science, technology and engineering.
 The fund is made available by the Royal Society of London.

-The Theo Murphy (Australia) Fund supports 3-6 activities annually which provide tangible benefits to Australia’s early- and mid-career researcher (EMCR) community.
+The Theo Murphy (Australia) Fund supports a number of activities annually which provide tangible benefits to Australia’s early- and mid-career researcher (EMCR) community.